kiwisincebirth/TRS-80-MODEL-1-K/roms/README.md

 | PatchedDiag      | Level 2 (Patched) | Diagnostic        | -                 | -          | 32k  |
 | trs80m13diag     | Diagnostic        | -                 | -                 | -          | 16k  |

+Note: you can write a smaller file to a larger ROM, but not the other way round!